Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Common side effects are usually local skin reactions, such as stinging, burning, redness, dryness, rash, acne, or inflamed hair follicles.
-Irritation may be more noticeable after shaving or when other facial products are used.
-Severe burning, swelling, blistering, spreading rash, breathing trouble, or major facial swelling should be treated as a reason to seek medical help promptly.
+Common side effects are usually local skin reactions such as stinging, burning, redness, rash, dryness, acne-like bumps, ingrown hairs, or folliculitis.
+Severe burning, swelling, blistering, spreading rash, or signs of an allergic reaction should be assessed promptly.

 Rewards Program